-In July 2012, the City, in conjunction with Integrys, mailed opt-out letters to all eligible residents and small businesses.
-In September 2012, a second batch of opt-out letters were mailed to all eligible residential and small commercial accounts that have been initiated with Ameren since the first opt-out letters were mailed.
-Anyone who does not want to participate can opt-out of the program with no penalty whatsoever.
+In Summer 2012, the City, in conjunction with Integrys, mailed opt-out letters to all eligible residents and small businesses.
+Anyone who did not want to participate opted-out of the program.

-At the end of the opt-out period, all eligible residents and small businesses that have not opted-out will be switched over to the City’s new aggregation program electric rate.
+At the end of the opt-out period, all eligible residents and small businesses that did not opt-out were switched over to the City’s new aggregation program electric rate.